Espoo Museum of Modern Art

 There are several exhibitions of art and design at EMMA.
 Click here to see what is on right now.

 Begin by watching the video on this page.
 It will give you tips n how to view the artworks in the museum.
 Also, have a look at the assignments, they will help you make the most of your visit to EMMA.

 When you arrive at the WeeGee Exhibition Centre, first leave your coat and bag in the cloakroom.
 Then go to the WeeGee ticket office and tell them you are coming for a KULPS Culture Path visit to EMMA.
 You will get a receipt that lets you through the museum gate.
 The first floor of the museum houses the Collection Kakkonen display of ceramics and glass art.
 The collection exhibitions and the temporary exhibitions are on the second floor.
-Artworks in the Touch exhibition can be particularly useful for completing the KULPS assignments.
+Artworks in Collection Exhibition of Saastamoinen Foundation can be particularly useful for completing the KULPS assignments.